Trump Rally in WI, Democrats Debate in IA, Kristi Noem governs SD

 Sanders was against Trump’s trade deal even though he completely agrees with Trump on trade.

-In other words, he wants the exact same policy provided that he signs the bill rather than Trump.
+In other words, Bernie wants the exact same policy, provided that he signs the bill rather than Trump.
 Sanders said “The greatest threat facing this planet.”

 That is where he deviates from Trump.
 Trump is sane.